 The Indian bottled water industry has witnessed an unprecedented boom in recent years, owing to the improvement in living standards of the middle class and a significant increase in their disposable incomes.
-With the increase in awareness about health benefits of natural mineral water, this segment of bottled water industry is going to take major stand in coming decade.
+With the increase in awareness about the health benefits of natural mineral water, this segment of the bottled water industry is going to take a major stand in the coming decade.

 The industry is regulated by Beauro of Indian standards under IS 13428:2005.
 Currently 2721 licenses have been granted for packaged drinking water and 17 for packaged natural mineral water as per Beauro of Indian Standards.
 Among which one is for foreign brand i.e. Evian, 1 from Gujarat, 11 from Himachal Pradesh, 1 from Uttar Pradesh and 3 from Uttrakhand.

-Considering the growth state of the market, low entry barriers and realizing the hidden market potential, sooner or later the competition is going to be stiff in this segment of bottled water market, however the intensity will not be as that of the packaged mineral water segment.
-This segment requires quality product with good distribution network and brand image which makes bit difficult for new entrant to stay in the battle field.
-Generally the existing players in this segment are serving in region specific market and competing with each other.
-Only few giant food and beverages companies like TATA and Bisleri with their added advantage of wide distribution network and brand name takes on challenge to serve all over India.
+Considering the growth state of the market, low entry barriers and realizing the hidden market potential, sooner or later the competition is going to be stiff in this segment of the bottled water market, however the intensity will not be as that of the packaged mineral water segment.
+This segment requires a quality product with a good distribution network and brand image which makes a bit difficult for the new entrant to stay in the battle field.
+Generally the existing players in this segment are serving in the region specific market and competing with each other.
+Only few giant food and beverage companies like TATA and Bisleri with their added advantage of wide distribution network and brand name takes on challenge to serve all over India.

-For the natural mineral water, 90% of sales comprises from the institutional sales & only 10% from retails sales.
-Among the leading players all are expecting annual average sales growth of around 10% in the coming year considering market driving factors such as increase in awareness about natural mineral water and its health benefits, increase in high profile customers who prefers to buy only premium natural mineral water and increase in air travelers.
-Also Indian hotel industry is growing at fast pace.
-As per the leading players, increases in awareness about natural mineral will definitely have positive impact on the growth of the Industry, concluded in the said research by IKON Marketing Consultants.
+For the natural mineral water, 90% of sales comprises from the institutional sales & only 10% from retail sales.
+Among all the leading players are expecting annual average sales growth of around 10% in the coming year considering market driving factors such as an increase in awareness about natural mineral water and its health benefits, increase in high profile customers who prefers to buy only premium natural mineral water and increase in air travelers.
+Also the Indian hotel industry is growing at a fast pace.
+As per the leading players, increases in awareness about natural mineral will definitely have a positive impact on the growth of the Industry, concluded in the said research by IKON Marketing Consultants.

 Western part of India occupies 41% chunk of the total market.
-Particularly western states Gujarat and Maharashtra have high consumption of natural mineral water; also the leading players like Vedica, Himalayan, Aava& Qua have strong market presence in the region.
-For any new players there will be tough competition in western part of India.
+Particularly western states, Gujarat and Maharashtra have high consumption of natural mineral water; also the leading players like Vedica, Himalayan, Aava& Qua have strong market presence in the region.
+For any new players there will be tough competition in the western part of India.